Standard Construction Contracts: Everything You Need to Know

 Whether you use AIA or AGC contracts or contracts based off of the NAHB forms, the most important step you must take is to read and understand the contract and make sure that it does not contain any clauses that could hurt you down the road.
 Comparing contracts to one another or consulting legal experts can be helpful in this regard.

 Another option is to create your own contract, which can save you money, although you should have a lawyer review any contract before you sign it.

 Using this method, it is most common to adapt and borrow clauses from different contracts to create the one that best suits your needs.
 A good base for your contract is the Building Advisor Model Construction Contract, as a construction attorney drafted it for the specific purpose of protecting homeowners in medium to large projects.
 Using a contract checklist can also help you in contract creation.

 Clear, precise, and plain language is also best used for this task, although certain legal phrases are well established and should be used where relevant, such as “workmanlike manner,” “time is of the essence,” and “substantial completion.”
 The main goal is that both parties understand what is desired and how it is to be achieved.
 There is no need to try to impress people with complex legalese that may not be fully understood by either party.

 A good contract should provide a clear roadmap to project completion and help prevent project disputes and lawsuits.
 It should also be in compliance with all laws.

 If you need help understanding standard construction contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.